landlab/landlab/docs/model_grid.rst

 	\mathbf{q}_{Sij} = - k_d \mathbf{S}_{ij} = - k_d \frac{z_j-z_i}{L_{ij}}
 	\end{equation}

 where :math:`L_{ij}` is the length of the link connecting nodes :math:`i` and :math:`j`.
 Notice that elevation values (which are scalars) are associated with nodes, while slopes and sediment fluxes (which are vectors) are associated with links and faces.
-If we want to think of the slopes and fluxes as being calculated at a particular point, that point is the junction between a link and its corresponding face (Figure~\ref{grid}).
+If we want to think of the slopes and fluxes as being calculated at a particular point, that point is the junction between a link and its corresponding face :ref:`Figure 1 <grid>`.

 Because we are using a regular (raster) grid with node spacing :math:`\Delta x`, the face width and link length are both equal to :math:`\Delta x` everywhere, and the cell area :math:`\Lambda=\Delta x^2`.
 This would not be true, however, for an unstructured grid.